Tcheetox/Raidbots-Companion/README.md

 ## Specificities

-- The JSON items database if fetched from remote server then stored in browser storage
+- The JSON items database is fetched from remote server then stored in browser storage
 - Added items are injected via JS in Raidbots textarea following the SimC syntax
 - Extension developed with React
 - Design via Bootstrap